PackeTsar/radiuid/README.md

 ####   THE MUNGE ENGINE   ####
 ----------------------------------------------
-The Munge Engine is a rule-based string processor
+The Munge Engine is a rule-based string processor which is used in RadiUID to filter and process User-IDs based on rules you configure.

 - A sample munge configuration can be seen below.
 This configuration will instruct the Munge Engine to find any User-ID which contains a double-backslash and reconstruct it with only one backslash.
 Then it will find any User-ID which contains the name 'vendor' and discard it (prevent it from being pushed to the Palo Alto).
 This example uses both of the Munge Engine complex actions (set-variable, and assemble), but only uses one of the simple actions (discard), it does not use to two other simple actions (accept, continue)
 	- `radiuid set munge 1.0 match ".*\\\.*"`